CarterCodesRSA/ReactSpringAnimations/README.md

 react-spring is a spring-physics based animation library that should cover most of your UI related animation needs.

+That is a simple app based of a layer component which renders according to a initial fade in and a final toggle component.

 ## Installation

 Use the package manager [npm](https://www.npmjs.com/) to install related dependencies.